Vyriv/SummTracker/README.md

 Download and run **SummTracker Setup.exe** from the [latest release](https://github.com/Vyriv/SummTracker/releases/latest).

 No configuration needed.
-The overlay starts tracking as soon as you enter champion select or load into a game.
+The overlay starts tracking as soon as you load into a game.

 ## How it works

 SummTracker polls the [League Live Game Data API](https://developer.riotgames.com/docs/lol#game-client-api) that runs locally on your machine during a game.
-No Riot API key is required — everything is read from the local client.
+No Riot API key is required, everything is read from the local client.

 Cooldown values are sourced from DDragon on first launch and cached until the next patch.